cloudmesh/cloudmesh-pi-cluster/README-nfs.md

 ## Introduction

-This tutorial walks through how to share a volume between a manager pi and its workers.
-Before proceeding, please

 Worker pis must wait for network connection on reboot.
 Enable this by entering ```worker$ sudo raspi-config``` , selecting ```System Options``` , scrolling to and selecting ```Network at Boot``` , and enabling waiting for network connection on boot.